Virtual employee training is no longer a novel idea. It’s the new normal.

 - Basic skills training on-demand.
 Cover the basics that are unique to your company including how to book conference rooms, set up email signatures, install printers, and more.

-- On-demand training videos for new managers.
+- On-demand virtual training for new managers.
 On-demand leadership training videos give new and existing managers a detailed resource for honing their management skills.

-- Customer service training videos.
+- Customer service training on-demand.
 Make sure those busy employees interacting with customers at any location have the most current information they need to offer exceptional customer experiences.

-- Sales training videos.
+- Virtual sales training.
 Give your reps one tool that makes sales training more engaging, internal communications and reporting lightning fast, and connecting with prospects more meaningful.

-- Role play videos.
-Even if someone is a natural when it comes to interacting with customers, role-playing in recorded videos gives employees and managers solid insight into behaviors that can be improved upon or shared with other teammates as an example of what to do in certain situations.
+- Video role play.
+Even if someone is a natural when it comes to interacting with customers, role-playing in recorded videos or on recorded video conferences gives employees and managers solid insight into behaviors that can be improved upon or shared with other teammates as an example of what to do in certain situations.

-- Compliance training videos.
+- Compliance training.
 Video training can be an especially effective way to cover delicate and important compliance issues, including emergency procedures, sexual harassment laws, and more.

 - On-demand recordings of live training events.
 Perfect attendance at your events is rarely possible, and when your training events are packed with so much valuable information, nearly everyone will want to revisit parts of it afterwards.

-- Peer-to-peer knowledge sharing videos.
+- Peer-to-peer knowledge sharing.
 Everyone is an expert in something.
 Video helps preserve your experts’ knowledge (even if they leave the company) and makes information a co-worker has available on-demand, even if they’re busy or out of the office.

 - Meeting recordings.
 Recording business meetings can create a useful record of the whys and hows of past decisions, the ideas that were brainstormed, and the insights exchanged.
 Some companies are even using video to flip their meetings.